-If the COVID-19 pandemic occurred during the candidate's evaluation period as defined in Section 4.2, include the following additional statement: Note that as a result of Lafayette's teaching focus, the COVID-19 pandemic significantly affected teaching responsibilities and meaningfully reduced time for scholarship during the period of March 2020 - XXXX 20XX.
-[Added per Faculty Motion 20-19, Board, Feb.
-26, 2021]
+If the COVID-19 pandemic occurred during the candidate's evaluation period as defined in Section 4.2, include the following additional statement: Note that as a result of Lafayette's teaching focus, the COVID-19 pandemic significantly affected teaching responsibilities and meaningfully reduced time for scholarship during the period from the Spring 2020 semester through the Spring 2023 semester.
+[Added 20-19, Board, Feb.
+26, 2021, Rev. 23-31, Board May 20, 2024]